shikaan/shikaan.github.io/_posts/2024-09-12-x86-64-conditionals.md

 Usually, the destination is a label, and in plain English, the instruction above reads: "Continue the execution from the instruction whose label is `label`."

 Under the hood, the label gets translated into a numeric address in the instruction stream which will then be assigned to the `rip`.
-In fact, raw numerical addresses and relative offsets are all valid destinations.
+In fact, raw numeric addresses and relative offsets are all valid destinations and, for example, the preferred way compilers generate code.

-///
-If you really want, you can in fact use numbers Compilers, assemblers, and sometimes disassemblers use numbers.
-Humans, generally, prefer having readable labels to parse the code.
-///

 The attentive readers will have noticed that the jump we just described does not depend on any condition: if the program reaches that line, it'll jump.
 This makes this instruction _unconditional_.